Never used it before or not sure what is the correct way to apply highlighter? No worries, we’ll show you the steps to

 2. Prime your face

-This not only helps makeup go on smoothly and last longer, it also helps keep the oil in your skin from mixing with your makeup.
+This not only helps makeup go on smoothly and last longer, but it also helps keep the oil in your skin from mixing with your makeup.
 Makeup primer also helps fill in any lines in your skin so that makeup doesn’t crease in them.

 There are many, many types of makeup primer available on the market, so choose one that will suit your needs.

 Once the skin is properly prepped, apply your makeup, as usual, being mindful to go lighter on the foundation and powder.
 With a good skin prep, you won’t need to pile on the foundation, rather, it’s more about spot checking the areas on your face that need help.
 You should use a highlighter at the end of your makeup routine.
 It’s the final touch.

 Apply highlighter either by fingers or with fan brush if it is powder.
 Liquid ones can also mix with the foundation for an overall glow.
 But most commonly, it is used to accentuate specific parts of your face.

 The Best Places to Apply Highlighter

 - Cheekbone – First, find your cheekbones by drawing an invisible line from the middle of your ear towards your lips.
 Voilà, there it is!
 Your highlight will go just above this line, from the top of your ear to the outer corner of your eye.
 Take a fan brush and sweep a highlighting powder on, or use your finger to dot on a liquid light reflector before blending out.

 - The inner corner of your eyes – Use a light, sparkly eye shadow and a small shadow brush to illuminate the inner corners of your eyes.
 Highlighting these spots can help make your eyes look bigger and brighter.
 Perfect for faking a night of flawless sleep!